Douglas S. Pearce, DVM

 Ashley Still, DVM

 Dr. Still has been practicing veterinary medicine in Central Florida for 9 years and has a special place in her heart for all critters, big and small!
-She will not only see your dogs and cats but also pocket pets such as small mammals (rabbits, ferrets, guinea pigs, hamsters, goats, etc.) and some reptiles.
+She will not only see your dogs and cats but also pocket pets such as small mammals (ferrets, guinea pigs, hamsters, goats, etc.) and some reptiles.

 Dr. Still prides herself in finding the right balance between eastern and western medicine and looks forward to meeting you and your pets!